Kurtz writes about this reproduction:

 Some of these footnotes just serve to spread further confusion.
 In the beginning, the authority says: »Saige est celui qui bien si mire«.
 Footnote 2 explains: "Saige est celui qui bien se mire.
 (Mss.
 A. B.) Cilz est eureus qui bien sy mire.
 (Ms. C)".
 So apparently one is wise according to manuscript A and B, but happy according to C. But the fact is that all three manuscripts say almost the same: A: »Cil est eureus qui bien se mire«, B: »Cilz est eureux qui bien si mire« C: »Cilz est heureux qui bien sy mire«.
 In fact it's A and B that write "eureus" without h, like Dufour does.

 There are a number of these cases where the three manuscripts say almost the same, no matter what Dufour implies.
 Footnote 12 is about the penultimate verse, which begins: »Bon y fait penser soir et main«.
 Dufour writes in this footnote that »Ce huitain manque dans le ms. de Lille C«.
-When the verse is lacking in C one could be lead to assume it was included in A and B, but the fact is that this verse is absent from all three manuscripts.
+When the verse is lacking in C one could be lead to assume it was included in A and B, but the fact is that this verse is absent from all the old manuscripts — it was added by Marchant in 1485/86.

-One senses Dufour dilemma: He admits that he has not had access to the "originals", i.e. the printed books, and if he had also mentioned that this verse is not included in the A and B manuscripts, his readers might rightly have wondered, where he had found the verse then.
+One can sense Dufour's dilemma: He admits that he has not had access to the "originals", i.e. the printed books, and if he had also mentioned that this verse is not included in the A and B manuscripts either, his readers might rightly have wondered, where on earth he had found the verse then.

 The last footnote is about the end of the poem.
 Dufour tells (correctly) that A ends: »Explicit la Dance macabre et à Dieu grâces«, and B ends »Explicit.
 Deo gratias«.
 But he also claims that C ends: »Explicit expliceat.
 Ludere scriptor eat«.